-This unit can record shot marks or use shot marks recorded on HDCAM tape.
-Shot marks are indications at desired points on a tape which enable faster cuing.
+This unit can record shot marks or use shot marks recorded in Digital Betacam, MPEG IMX, or Betacam SX format.

+Shot marks are indications at desired points on a tape which enable faster cueing.

 Types of shot mark

 This unit supports the following three types of shot mark.
 This chapter describes recording start marks and post marks, treating them as varieties of shot marks.